hashicorp/terraform/website/docs/configuration-0-11/interpolation.html.md

 The syntax is `terraform.<FIELD>`.
 This variable type contains metadata about the currently executing Terraform run.
-FIELD can currently only be `env` to reference the currently active [state environment](/docs/state/environments.html).
+FIELD can currently only be `env` to reference the currently active workspace.

 ## Conditionals